 Vocal Reduction and Isolation

-The output of the Isolate options are (dual) mono and the narrowness of the center slice can be adjusted with the "Strength" slider.
-Center isolation with the classic method is not possible - it is the same as.
+The Isolate options all return (dual) mono output.
+The narrowness of the center slice can be adjusted with the "Strength" slider.
+Center isolation is not possible using the classic subtraction method.

-The Analyze option displays the amount of correlation between the stereo channels and the degree of likelihood that center removal or isolation will work well.
+The Analyze option displays the amount of correlation between the stereo channels and the degree of likelihood that center removal or isolation will work effectively.

 - See also the tutorial on Vocal Removal and Isolation